Robert Frost's "Directive" —

 Theme, Summary and Analysis

-Robert Frost's "Directive" is, in my opinion, a masterpiece and one of the very
+Robert Frost's "Directive" is, in my opinion, an utter masterpiece and one of the very

 best poems in the English language.
 But what is the poem about?
 If it has a